fenok/react-router-typesafe-routes/README.md

     });
 ```

-#### Yup type
+#### Yup types

+This is a set of types that use [Yup](https://github.com/jquense/yup) for validation.

+-   `yupStateType` stores values as-is, which is useful for state fields.
+-   `yupType` stores values as `string` and can be used anywhere.
+-   `yupStringType` is similar to `yupType`, but it can only work with strings, and it doesn't add quotes upon serializing.

-In this example, we will use [Yup](https://github.com/jquense/yup) for param validation, which is mostly suitable for state fields.
-We assume the use of Yup `1.0.0`.
+> ❗ We assume the use of Yup `1.0.0`

 ```typescript jsx
 import { Schema, InferType } from "yup";